 A How to Guide for Home Swapping

 Home exchange sounds almost too good to be true to travel lovers: vacation in comfort, pay nothing for accommodation and know that your plants are being watered back home.
 Fortunately it’s not a mythical travel tale – thousands of people swap their homes every year for vacation, whether it’s for a weekend, a week or even a month, and enjoy staying in a real home and experiencing a new place just like a local.
+If you live in Australia, Holloway Storage could help you de-clutter your home ready for your guests.

 1. Surf the web for a home exchange website that suits your needs.
 There might be some that are like mortgage comparison sites.
 Some charge an annual membership fee, some are free; some are easy to navigate and others are confusing; some have most of their listings in North America while others are more diverse.
 See what suits your vacation ideal the best!